LibreCAD/docs/guides/completion.rst

 Completing the Drawing
 ----------------------

-A finished drawing will include a border / title block and have the scale specified.
+A finished drawing will include a border / title block and be scaled to suit the paper format and orientation.

 .. important::